 Emphasis should be placed on the evaluation of the pacemaker's sensing, pacing, and rate adaptive functions, the integrity of the pacemaker leads, and the status of the battery.
 Table 6 lists tests that may be performed to assess the pacemaker's functioning.
+Continued evaluation of the pacemaker-patient match is also essential.
+This includes evaluation of the effectiveness of the pacemaker therapy in relieving the patient's preimplantation symptoms and identification of any new or worsening symptoms that have developed since the last direct evaluation [19; 20; 21].

-COMPONENTS OF PACEMAKER EVALUATION Exam Purpose Comments Chest x-ray In early follow-up period, verifies proper lead positioning In maintenance period, verifies lead integrity, generator position Provides model information if system is unknown Current pacemaker generators have unique identifiers that may be obtained radiographically; this provides a method for identifying the pacemaker manufacturer when other information (such as a pacemaker identification card) is not available.
-12-lead ECG without magnet Documents the patient's usual rhythm Provides data about the pacemaker's ability to sense and capture Provides data on lead integrity and position from morphology of paced complex; may require use of technical equipment to analyze If patient's pacemaker only paces the heart infrequently, evaluation of the pacemaker's ability to pace and capture from a 12-lead ECG without magnet will be difficult.
+COMPONENTS OF PACEMAKER E Exam Purpose Comments Chest x-ray In early follow-up period, verifies proper lead positioning In maintenance period, verifies lead integrity, generator position Provides model information if system is Current pacemaker generators have unique identifiers that may be obtained radiographically; this provides a method for identifying the pacemaker manufacturer when other information (such as a pacemaker identification card) is not available. unknown 12-lead ECG without magnet Documents the patient's usual rhythm Provides data about the pacemaker's ability to sense and capture Provides data on lead integrity and position from morphology of paced complex; may require use of technical equipment to analyze If patient's pacemaker only paces the heart infrequently, evaluation of the pacemaker's ability to pace and capture from a 12-lead ECG without magnet will be difficult.
 However, the appropriate absence of pacemaker spikes provides some clues that the sensing function is working properly.
 ECG with magnet Confirms ability to capture In select pacemakers, required to evaluate end of life (or elective replacement indicators) Diagnostic aid if sensing problems suspected Device identification from magnet mode response Determination of pacing modes when patient's own rhythm inhibits pacer from firing Magnet responses vary among manufacturers.
 Before a magnet is applied, the physician should know the programmed magnet response of the specific pacemaker.
 Telemetry device interrogation Documents present programmed settings including rate and mode Measured data: Battery voltage and technical information about lead functioning Historical information (depending on device): Initial programmed settings Event counters: Mark occurrence of specific events (such as automatic mode switching, episodes of tachycardia) Histograms to demonstrate how often different rates occur with rate-responsive pacing at specific activity threshold Printout of any programming changes Telemetry interrogation requires use of manufacturer-specific programmers and software/modules.
 To interrogate a pacemaker, the physician should know the device manufacturer and model number.
 Measured data on lead functioning can provide indications of possible lead fracture or problems with lead insulation.
 Establishment of underlying rhythm Determine if patient is pacemaker dependent Patients who are pacemaker dependent may experience severe consequences in event of pacemaker malfunction; more frequent evaluation may be indicated.
 Underlying rhythm may be determined by temporarily reprogramming pacemaker to different mode and very low rate.
-Table 6 continues on next page.